hashkat/hashkat/docs/tutorial12.md

 #### Preference Class

-A preference_class defines the probability that the tweets of an agent_type will be retweeted based on its tweet_type.
+A preference_class defines the probability that the tweets of an agent will be retweeted based on its tweet_type.
 This is called **tweet_transmission** and is defined in the 'preference_classes' section of **INFILE.yaml**.

 In this section we may use the words 'else' to include all unnamed agent_types or 'all' to include all the agent_types without naming them.